All things considered, this is a truly superb monitor that is well worth the price.

-For one, it is a truly superb mid-range gaming monitor that not only brings the optimal refresh rate for gaming and the lowest possible response time you can expect to see in a VA panel, but it also offers great visuals that a TN monitor will never come close to.
+For one, it is a truly superb mid-range gaming monitor.
+It not only brings the optimal refresh rate for gaming and the lowest possible response time you can expect to see in a VA panel, but it also offers excellent visuals that a TN monitor will never come close to.
 And while the color reproduction is not as great as what you’d get with an IPS panel, the excellent contrast ratio does make up for it.

-The only major qualms we have with this monitor are its size and the fact that it utilizes a curved display, both of which we feel constitutes a needless price increase in what could have potentially been an even more affordable gaming monitor.
+The only major unease we have with this monitor is its size and the fact that it utilizes a curved display, both of which we feel constitutes a needless price increase in what could have potentially been an even more affordable gaming monitor.

 As for the ghosting, it is fairly minimal and to be expected of a VA panel.
 We haven’t noticed any major backlight bleeding, but again, this is another recurring issue with VA panels, so some units might have more pronounced backlight bleeding than others.

-Ultimately, what will determine whether you buy this monitor or not are your own budget and how much importance you place on visuals and performance respectively.
+Ultimately, what will determine whether you buy this monitor or not is your own budget and how much importance you place on visuals and performance respectively.

 If you’re all about color accuracy, you might want to invest a little more and get an IPS gaming monitor.
 Alternatively, if you don’t really care about refresh rates, you could probably get an even cheaper 60Hz IPS monitor that will still offer better visuals.